The Difficulty of Change and How to Overcome It

 - Questions are asked when something is unknown.

-- Whether they vocalize it or not, everyone is going to have at least some questions regarding the change.
+- Whether they vocalize it or not, everyone will have at least some questions regarding the change.

 - Most of the questions asked will revolve around a common theme.